moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Use Cases {#usecases}

+## Use Cases From {{I-D.draft-rtpfolks-quic-rtp-over-quic}}

+An early draft in the "media over QUIC" space, {{I-D.draft-rtpfolks-quic-rtp-over-quic}}, defined several key use cases.
+The following sections are taken from that draft, with minimal editing.

+### Interactive peer-to-peer applications

+Interactive peer-to-peer applications, such as telephony or video conferencing.
+Such applications operate in a trapezoid topology using a client-server signalling channel running SIP or WebRTC,  and an associated peer-to-peer media path and/or data channel.
+Mappings of SIP and WebRTC onto QUIC are possible, but outside the scope of this memo.
+It might be desirable to transport the peer-to-peer RTP media path and data channel using QUIC, to leverage QUIC's security, stream demultiplexing, and congestion control features running over a single UDP port.
+This would simplify media demultiplexing, and potentially obviate the need for the congestion control work being done in the RMCAT working group.
+The design of QUIC makes it difficult however, since QUIC does not support peer-to-peer NAT traversal using STUN and ICE (and indeed uses a packet format that conflicts with STUN).
+These applications require low latency congestion control, and would benefit from unreliable delivery modes.

+### Interactive client-server applications

+Interactive client-server applications.
+For example, a "click here to speak to a representative" button on a website that starts an interactive WebRTC call.
+Such applications avoid the NAT traversal issues that complicate peer-to-peer use of QUIC, and can benefit from stream demultiplexing and (if appropriate algorithms are provided) congestion control.
+They would benefit from unreliable delivery modes to reduce latency.

+### Client-server video on demand applications using WebRTC or RTSP

+Client-server video on demand applications using WebRTC or RTSP.
+These benefit from QUIC stream demultiplexing in the same way as interactive client-server applications, but with relaxed latency bounds that make them fit better with existing congestion control algorithms and reliable delivery.

+### Live video streaming from a server

+Live video streaming from a server can also benefit from stream demultiplexing.
+If designed carefully, it should be easier to gateway RTP over QUIC into multicast RTP for scalable delivery than to gateway HTTP adaptive video over QUIC into multicast.

+## Suggested Use Cases for "Media Over QUIC" Going Forward

-Previously {{I-D.draft-rtpfolks-quic-rtp-over-quic}} defined several key use cases, in addition to several others defined elsewhere.
-The two use cases that are most applicable today given the existing and known future capabilities of QUIC include:
+The use cases that are most applicable today given the existing and known future capabilities of QUIC are included in this section.

+**Editor Note:** this section is a work in progress, and is based on the opinions of the draft authors.
+We are happy to be guided by discussion about other use cases.

+### Unidirectional live stream contribution

-1. Unidirectional live stream contribution.
+Unidirectional live stream contribution.
 Two immediate scenarios that best describe this is firstly users on a streaming platform in a remote scenario from their phone live streaming an event or going on to an audience in real time in relatively low bitrates (~1-5Mbit).
 The second scenario is larger bitrate contribution feeds in broadcast.
 This can be an OB feed "back to base" into playout gallery, or from playout facilities to online distribution platforms.

+### 2. Distribution from platform to audience

-2. Distribution from platform to audience.
+Distribution from platform to audience.
 Whilst use of WebRTC or RTSP today for On-Demand media streaming is not typical with adaptive streaming like HLS and DASH being predominantly used as WebRTC is more applicable in latency sensitive contexts such as live sporting events.
 Instead use cases where there